Symbiosis Documentation

 Warning: If any of these checks fail, you put the assets of your users at risk.
 Therefore, you must not go to Mainnet with real assets and real users.
 This could result in the loss of your users' assets.

 1. Approval of ERC20 Tokens: Always approve users' ERC20 tokens for only one contract — the metaRouterGateway — on each blockchain.
-Verify the contract addresses for all supported blockchains in this configuration.
+Verify the contract addresses for all supported blockchains in .

-2. Contract Existence and Address Validation: Ensure that the contracts used in your integration are deployed on the respective blockchains, and that their addresses on each blockchain match those listed in this configuration.
+2. Contract Existence and Address Validation: Ensure that the contracts used in your integration are deployed on the respective blockchains, and that their addresses on each blockchain match those listed in .

 3. Handling of Calldata: Do not modify, reuse, or cache calldata retrieved from Symbiosis SDKs or API methods.